unisonweb/website/src/compare-lang/unison-for-java-devs.md

 }
 ```

-`default` is slightly different from Unison's `_` wildcard pattern, as a switch statement which does not contain explicit `return` statements or `break` statements will run the `default` case.
+`default` is slightly different from Unison's `_` wildcard pattern, as a switch statement that does not contain explicit `return` statements or `break` statements will run the `default` case.

 Switch statements _do not need to be exhaustive_, so if a value does not match any case and there is no `default`, the program simply continues after the switch block.